achebanenko/hello-git/workflow/Getting an SSH key.md

 Depending on your environment, you may need to use root access by running `sudo -s -H` before starting the ssh-agent, or you may need to use `exec ssh-agent bash` or `exec ssh-agent zsh` to run the ssh-agent.

-2. Add your SSH private key to the ssh-agent and store your passphrase in the keychain
+### 2. Add your SSH private key to the ssh-agent

+`$ ssh-add ~/.ssh/id_ed25519`

-`$ ssh-add --apple-use-keychain ~/.ssh/id_ed25519`
+If you have to store your setted passphrase in the keychain  `$ ssh-add --apple-use-keychain ~/.ssh/id_ed25519`

-`--apple-use-keychain` flag is Apple’s standard version of ssh-add.
+Where `--apple-use-keychain` flag is Apple’s standard version of ssh-add.
 This adds the passphrase of your SSH key automatically to the keychain so that you don’t have to enter the passphrase every time you make an SSH connection (previously, the flag was `-K`)

-If you have not set a passphrase for your key, you can `$ ssh-add ~/.ssh/id_ed25519`

 The `-A` flag is also deprecated and have been replaced by the  `--apple-load-keychain` flag.

-3. Set up the config file for some convenient options
+### 3. Set up the config file for some convenient options

 You will need to modify your ~/.ssh/config file to automatically load keys into the ssh-agent and store passphrases in your keychain